ytakefuji/mediapipe_hand/README.md

 # mediapipe_hand
-mediapipe is a useful library for detecting the target objects including hands, faces, iris, pose...
+mediapipe developed by Google is a useful library for detecting the target objects including hands, faces, iris, pose...

-This repository shows how to install and use mediapipe using hands for locating fingers.
+This repository shows how to install and use mediapipe for locating fingers of a hand.

 # How to install mediapipe